Sign relation: Definition

+Thus, if a sunflower, in turning towards the sun, becomes by that very act fully capable, without further condition, of reproducing a sunflower which turns in precisely corresponding ways toward the sun, and of doing so with the same reproductive power, the sunflower would become a Representamen of the sun.

 Peirce's definition of a sign defines it in relation to its object and its interpretant sign, and thus it defines signhood in relative terms, by means of a predicate with three places.
-In this definition, signhood is a role in a triadic relation, a role that a thing bears or plays in a given context of relationships — it is not as an absolute, non-relative property of a thing-in-itself, one that it possesses independently of all relationships to other things.
+In this definition, signhood is a role in a triadic relation, a role that a thing bears or plays in a given context of relationships – it is not as an absolute, non-relative property of a thing-in-itself, one that it possesses independently of all relationships to other things.

 Some of the terms that Peirce uses in his definition of a sign may need to be elaborated for the contemporary reader.